 If you purchased a Ram 1500, 2500, 3500, 5500 pickup truck with fuel pump issues or other defects that could be a major safety issue, it may be time to call for help.
 Also, if your vehicle is in the shop for 30 days or more, you may have a cause for legal action.

 California Lemon Law Attorney James Johnson will review your case and let you know if it qualifies as a lemon.
+Read on about other Ram trucks and issues that may qualify them as a lemon.

-We recommend that you obtain an invoice for all repairs and recall visits from the dealership.
+Also, we recommend that you obtain an invoice for all repairs and recall visits from the dealership.
 These documents will support your potential case.
 Should the vehicle experience repeated issues or become a safety risk, these documents support the Lemon Law Claim.
 Contact us for a free case review at 800-558-1087.